neondatabase/website/content/docs/introduction/billing-sample.md

 ### Userbase:
 * **Daily Active Users.** 80,000 users/day, implying a consistent volume of read queries.
 With a global, consumer-oriented user base, traffic is evenly distributed with no distinct peaks or dormant periods.
-* **Account creation.** Average of 3-5 sing-ups per hour, totally 120 new accounts per day.
-This gives you an idea of the number of write operations to user table in the database for user authentication.
+* **Account creation.** Average of 3-5 sign-ups per hour, totally 120 new accounts per day.
+This gives you an idea of the number of write operations to the database for user authentication.
 * **User activity.** Each user's usage is capped at 5 generations per month.
 This includes logging IDs of generated photos and the incremental number of generations, which are written to the relevant tables.

 <Admonition type="note">